Since SEMA started, 69% of the offices where we deploy our tools have improved their service delivery and 46% have reduced their waiting times.

 Have made concrete improvements to their office or services based on the SEMA citizen feedback report

 These factors are recorded in the SEMA Impact Dashboard.
 This dashboard also tracks automatically whether citizens satisfaction and waiting times improved at an office over time, which we measure through the continuous citizen feedback systems (devices, interviews, mobile platforms).
 Together, these factors help us to determine whether services are improving and offices are receptive to the SEMA system.
 Our goal is to make and track lasting positive change at all public offices where SEMA works.

 Through our time of collecting citizen feedback at the different institutions, we have received numerous comments from citizens and the public service providers.

 Almost all the offices where we have collected citizen feedback have used the SEMA reports in their meetings, and as a result some of have made specific changes:

 - Shuffling reception staff that was taking bribes according to citizens, lead to a steep decrease in reported corruption rates at one particular police station.

-- Adding navigation signs at a big municipality office led to increased satisfaction by citizens instantly, because they were able to find the department they were looking for easily.
+- Adding navigation signs at a big municipality office led to increased by citizens instantly, because they were able to find the department they were looking for easily.

 - One police station used SEMA’s reports to investigate recurring problems within the Child and Family Protection Unit.
 As a result, the station committed to start deploying a reception for the Criminal Investigation Department to reduce backlog in cases in the CFPU.

-- A health centre has greatly improved its laboratory services by changing its staff – a department which was reported by citizens to have been ‘without staff’ to help them.
+- A health center has greatly improved its laboratory services by changing its staff – a department which was reported by citizens to have been ‘without staff’ to help them.
 In fact, we have by now dozens of examples of public offices who have successfully reduced waiting times by addressing absenteeism with their staff.